rampedro/ehr-n-census/readme.md

 ###### main categorie of SDOH

-The main components of the SDOH commonly gathered in medicine are grouped into five domains: economic stability, education access and quality, healthcare access and equity, social and community context, and neighborhood and built environment [5]. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9599320/.
+The main components of the SDOH commonly gathered in medicine are grouped into five domains: economic stability, education access and quality, healthcare access and equity, social and community context, and neighborhood and built environment [5].

+Though noted separately, each domain is interconnected to match the complexity of SDOH variables and represent SDOH at both the population and individual levels [6,7].

+https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9599320/.